 They are generally bulky hefty machines, averaging around 20 pounds, designed very specifically to give high-quality images, ranging from cheap usable models around $500 to the elite $2000-3000 models, though there really is no ceiling as projector prices can easily reach tens of thousands of dollars.
 You can check the average price of a projector on Amazon here.

-Large lamp projectors feature bulbs that last about 2000 hours, though some advancements in LED projectors can claim 50,000 hours of life and boasts longer lasting brightness and less maintenance.
+Large lamp projectors feature bulbs that last about 2000 hours, though some advancements in LED projectors can claim 50,000 hours of life and boasts longer-lasting brightness and less maintenance.
+If you think your lamp is dead, take a look at our checklist.

 Available since 2015, these laser projectors are becoming more affordable and available to the general consumer and may make lamp projectors a specialty item as time passes.